Why involve Faith Leaders in Prevention

 The Spectrum of Prevention

 A more expansive and comprehensive way of looking at violence prevention can be seen in the Spectrum of Prevention.
-The advantage of this model is that it offers a variety of interventions that will all lead to the ultimate goal of societal norm change to zero tolerance of domestic
+The advantage of this model is that it offers a variety of interventions that will all lead to the ultimate goal of social norm change to zero tolerance of domestic